-The BVOP recommends describing negative scenarios for potential undesired product directions after the product is released to the intended audience.
-Defining of action plans is also recommended.
+The BVOP recommends describing negative scenarios for potential undesired directions that the product may take after it is released to the intended audience.
+Defining action plans is also recommended.

 Major scenarios may include:

 - Users do not accept and use the product at all.

 - User adoption is below the estimated minimum levels.

 - User adoption is higher than the estimated levels.

-- Product features do not satisfy the users and market demands.
+- Product features do not satisfy the users’ and market’s demands.

-- Product support is slower than the velocity of the market and users' demands.
+- Product support is slower than the velocity of the market and the users' demands.

 - Usability issues.

 Other risk topics and scenarios may relate to:

 Operational processes, price, quality, regulations, users' cultural and behavioral specifics, etc.

 Not accepting the product is the worst possible scenario.
-In this evolution of events, the organization may need strategies to withdraw the product from the market and eliminate procedures to reduce losses.
+In this case, the organization may need to create strategies to withdraw the product from the market and eliminate certain procedures in order to reduce losses.

-The BVOPDM office and key roles at the organizational level plan such strategies and prepare for such possible scenarios right from the very beginning of the product planning.
+The BVOPDM office and key roles at the organization plan such strategies and prepare for such possible scenarios right from the very beginning of the product planning.

-Estimated losses should be defined, and all key roles from the organization must be aware of them.
+Estimated losses should be defined, and all key roles in the organization must be aware of them.

 User adoption can be considered as the general acceptance of the product by users and their willingness to use or pay for it.

 If the users' adoption is below the estimated minimum, a potential action plan may include immediate product improvement, increasing sales activities, improving marketing strategies, or expanding the intended audience (target users).

 If the quantity of the product does not meet the users' demand, this can lead to negative effects.
-The quantity of the product may be material or non-material.
+The quantity of the product may be physical or non-physical.

-If the product is material, its quantity is usually considered to be the number of manufactured physical available items.
+If the product is physical, its quantity is usually considered to be the number of manufactured items.

 Rapid production at a higher, non-optimized price can be the easiest and quickest action plan for this scenario.
 Rapid production should be applied as a temporary solution until production cost and velocity are balanced.